SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 -20

-Note: After the ﬁrst hour, the character must make a check once per hour at the same diﬃculty as one hour.
+Note: After the ﬁrst hour, the character must make a check once per hour at the same difficulty as one hour.
 If the character fails the roll, then she must rest for twice as long as she was lifting the weight.

 Medicine (Technical)

-For game mechanics on using medicine to heal damage, see the end of the “Healing” chapter.
+For game mechanics on using medicine to heal damage, see the end of the "Healing" chapter.
 Medicine Diagnosing
 Action
 Determine existence of disease or injury